tsgates/arch-wiki-markdown/wiki/Backup_with_hdup.md

 in case you need it.

--   For other encryption (e.g. mcrypt), just add
+-   For mcrypt encryption

-    algorithm = mcrypt
+    algorithm = rijndael-192

-In this case, hdup will ask for a password both when archiving and restoring.
+    key = <path to the key file>

+If you want to use another algorithm choose one from

+    mcrypt -list

+Note: Key file will be needed for decryption, so it's not a good idea to keep it on the same drive you're backing up.

 Backing up over SSH